-Before April 21, 2021 drone pilots were not allowed to fly their drones during nighttime without a special nighttime waiver called “107.29 Daylight Operation waiver”.
-But things have recently changed for good with the 2021 FAA drone regulations going into effect.
-So, can you fly a drone at night now?
+Before April 21, 2021, drone pilots were not allowed to fly their drones during the nighttime without a special nighttime waiver called “107.29 Daylight Operation waiver”.

-Both recreational and commercial pilots have to follow FAA guidelines to be able to fly at night.
-The commercial drone pilot’s requirements are a bit more stringent than the recreational flyers.
+Both recreational and commercial pilots have to follow FAA guidelines to fly at night.
 Let’s discuss them both in detail.

 Nighttime flight requirements under old rules

 There were no strict rules during the nighttime for recreational and hobby flyers.
 Hobbyists were allowed to fly their drones at night but were required to put anti-collision lights on the drone to be safe for manned flights in the sky.

 Apart from that, the standard FAA rules were applicable during night flights, like always keeping a visual line of sight, always remaining under 400 feet from the ground, and registering your drone before flying if it is above 250 grams in take-off weight.
 T